Inheritance Act claims made under the Inheritance (Provision For Family and Dependants) Act 1975 and the dangers of delay

 Inheritance Act claims should if possible be mediated out of court.
 We embrace all types of Alternative Dispute Resolution (ADR) as a more speedy, cost-effective option to court.

-Contact us now for a free case assessment on 0333 888 0407 or email us at [email protected]
+Contact us now for a free consultation on 0333 888 0407 or email us at [email protected]